derweisskrag/curly-fishstick/FinalProject.md

 Conclusion

+## Overview

+The fitness training application is for people who go to the gym for personal health and growth.
+The problem that our application solves is that newcomers are unaware of the gym activity.
+As such, we address this by educating people about the gym, its purpose and guide them through their training.

 ## Resource management

 Resource management is an essential part of the project.
 It serves as a toolkit that helps people achieve the project's goal.